MicrosoftDocs/mslearn-oxford-image-classification-azure-sphere/CMSISNN-Cifar10/CMSIS/ReadMe.txt

+CMSIS directory contains CMSIS components that are available.
-Clone the CMSIS directory from the ARM CMSIS_5 repo into this folder.
+It is cloned from the ARM CMSIS_5 repo into this folder.

 E.G.
 CMSIS\